 Florida law outlines several alimony options.
 The alimony you pursue will depend on the specific facts and circumstances of your case.

-- Bridge-the-Gap Alimony: Short-term assistance for specific needs while transitioning to single life (maximum two years).
+- Bridge-the-Gap Alimony: short-term assistance (up to two years) for specific needs while transitioning to single-life

 While alimony is usually paid in installments, lump-sum payments may be granted in certain situations.